 The final part of the equation, Equity, is simply the money that has been invested into the business.
 This could be money that the owner has invested into the business, the cash from shares sold in the business, or investments from outside investors.

-A business which relies heavily on continuous new investments to fund itself may be in trouble, but a high ratio of equity to liabilities could be an indicator of a strong business, as it is not so reliant on debt to fund itself.
+A business that relies heavily on continuous new investments to fund itself may be in trouble, but a high ratio of equity to liabilities could be an indicator of a strong business, as it is not so reliant on debt to fund itself.

 I hope you have found this a useful introduction to financial reports and what they can tell you about your business.

-There’s a great deal of depth and analysis you get get into with these and other reports – but the basics I’ve shown here will help to get a grasp on these 3 key reports and how you can use them to get a better understanding of your business and how it is performing.
+There’s a great deal of depth and analysis you get into with these and other reports – but the basics I’ve shown here will help to get a grasp on these 3 key reports and how you can use them to get a better understanding of your business and how it is performing.